What 'An Elegant Puzzle' Gets Right About Engineering Leadership

 Technical debt needs deliberate work

 If an organisation wants to reduce drag, it usually needs to invest in deliberate migrations with actual support behind them.
 Otherwise the debt just sits there and slows everything down a little more each year.
-You need to go slow to go fast.

 Systems thinking is important